 - Include a brief budget outlining how you would use the funds from the Roth-Thomson Award to enhance or expand your project.
 Be sure to explain how your current ideas connect or build upon your original plan, as well as their significance and feasibility.

 - Specify the length of your possible extended stay in Finland.
 If you plan to stay longer in Finland than your original Fulbright term indicates and if you play to apply for this award to be used during the extended stay in Finland, please clearly specify the length of the extension.

-Your statement should be submitted to our secure Dropbox folder latest by March 15, 2021 at 10 AM (Finnish time).
+Your statement should be submitted to our secure Dropbox folder by December 19, 2021.

 Fulbright Finland will send your Fulbright dossier to the Lois Roth Endowment selection committee along with your statement.

-The selection decisions will be published in April.
+The selection decisions will be published in early February 2022.